Aswerty12/itquizshow/README.md

 *angular/cli@18.0.2
 *firebase-tools@13.13.0
 installed globally on their machine via npm.
-After that they should `git clone` this project then `npm install`.
+After that they should `git clone` this project, move to the directory storing the project then `npm install`.
 Afterwards follow the instructions in the Firebase section of this readme.

 ### Hardware Requirements